 *** Contributing ***

-There are many ways to contribute beyond bug reporting.
-You can help translate software and content, test and give feedback on software updates, write and edit documentation, design and do artwork, help with all sorts of promotional activities, and package free software for use by millions of Fedora users worldwide.
+There are many ways to contribute to Fedora, even if it’s just bug reporting.
+You can also help translate software and content, test and give feedback on software updates, write and edit documentation, design and do artwork, help with all sorts of promotional activities, and package free software for use by millions of Fedora users worldwide.
 To get started, visit http://join.fedoraproject.org today!